-The fact that our base management fee is payable based upon our gross assets, which would include any borrowings for investment purposes, may create an incentive for our investment adviser to use more leverage to make investments on our behalf than would be the case in the absence of such arrangement.
-Under certain circumstances, the use of increased leverage may increase the likelihood of default, which would disfavor holders of our securities.
-Our Board of Directors reviews conflicts of interest in connection with its review of the performance of our investment adviser.
+The fact that our base management fee is payable based upon our gross assets, which would include any borrowings for investment purposes, may encourage our investment adviser to use leverage to make additional investments.
+Under certain circumstances, the use of increased leverage may increase the likelihood of default, which would disfavor holders of our common stock.
+Given the subjective nature of the investment decisions made by our investment adviser on our behalf, we may not be able to monitor this potential conflict of interest.